SeamCarver

 After calculating the energy followed by the cost, it is time to find the least important seam.
 In this MP, we will only be finding vertical seams.
 A seam is represented by a vector.

-To find the seam, start at the top of the cost 2D vector and find the smallest cost value.
+To find the seam, start at the bottom of the cost 2D vector and find the smallest cost value.
 That will be the starting point of the seam.
-From there, trace your way back down the image along the path of the smallest neighboring cost values.
+From there, trace your way back up the image along the path of the smallest cost values.
+Only consider elements above and 1 to the left, above and 1 to the right, and straight above (if they don't go off the end of the image) above the current cost value.
 At the end, you will have a vector the size of the height of the image.
-Each element indicating which column the pixel of the seam is in for that row.
+Each element indicates which column the pixel of the seam is in for that corresponding row.
 For example, if the 1st element in the seam vector, spot 0, has the value 2, that means the seam starts at row 0 at column 2.
 If the 4th element in the seam vector, spot 3, has the value 3, that means the seam passes through row 3 at column 3.

 When implementing FindVerticalSeam